jsanghavi4593/The-Sparks-Foundation_GRIPMAY-21/README.md

 # The-Sparks-Foundation_GRIPMAY-21

-Data Science and Business Analytics Internship at The Sparks Foundation This repository contains all the tasks for the Data Science and Business Analytics Intern at The Sparks Foundation.
+This repository contains all the tasks for the DATA SCIENCE & BUSINESS ANALYTICS Internship at The Sparks Foundation.